jairocontreras/autohotkey/readme.txt

 1. download the ahk file
-2. download the respective icon from the images folder
+2. download the icon from the images folder
 3. create the folder in your computer